TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Charge_Controller.md

 # Charge Controller Subsystem

 The purpose of the charge controller subsystem is to maximize the power output of the solar panel and send power to the system, specifically the Power Controller subsystem.
 The charge controller will send the power controller 12 V at 50 mA regardless of the output of the solar panel.
-If the power received from the panel is more than what is required by the system, the excess power will be used to charge the two back batteries.
+If the power received from the panel is more than what is required by the system, the excess power will be used to charge the two backup batteries.
 Otherwise, the backup batteries will supplement the solar panel output until the required system power is met.

 # Constraints
 | No. | Constraints | Origin |
 | --- | ----------- | ------ |